 The reporting party asked: „Why you fighting?“.
 To which the policeman only replied that they should not come to Slovenia again.
 While the group was lying face down on the ground, the authorities talked to the group.
 One of the authorities told the group that it was their country and they do not want Muslims in Slovenia.
 To this, the respondent replied: „Me No Muslim Christian, just want go Italy, Germany work“.

 The policeman who was also first on the scene told the group that he would shoot them next time if they showed up here again and that they would be taken not only to Bosnia but to Greece.
 When the respondent asked if he could sit up because his back was hurting, the authorities strictly refused.
 After two hours of lying face down on the ground, the group was asked to sit in the back of a

 Slovenian police van.
 The reporting person recalled that they had to sit very closely together in order to fit in there.
 Also, it was very hot in the back where they sat.
 When he asked if they could open a window, one of the authorities replied with: „No next time you not come here“.

-At the border with Croatia, they had to change into a Croatian police van, which was not warm.
+At the border with Croatia, they had to change into a Croatian police van.
 In this car, they were then driven to the Croatian Bosnian border.
 The respondent does not know exactly where they were taken.
-He only remembers that they had to walk for 4-5 hours through a densely overgrown forest before they hit the next road back in Bosnia.
+He only remembers that they had to walk for 4-5 hours through a densely overgrown forest before they hit the next big road back in Bosnia.